Lifeguard Courses

 Certification

-- Participants who successfully complete the Lifeguarding course will be issued the following American Red Cross certificate: Lifeguarding with CPR/AED for Professional Rescuers and First Aid that is valid for 2 years.
+- Participants who successfully complete the Lifeguarding course will be issued the following American Red Cross certificate: Lifeguarding (Including Deep Water) with CPR/AED for Professional Rescuers and First Aid OR Shallow Water Lifeguarding (Water up to 5′, 6' or 7') [dependent on the facility's water depth].
+Certification is valid for 2 years.

-- Once the Lifeguarding certification is expired, a participant must successfully complete the American Red Cross Lifeguarding course.
+- To maintain the Lifeguarding certification, a currently certified lifeguard must successfully complete the American Red Cross Lifeguarding Renewal course.

 Course Objectives